Teardown of two dual-port Ethernet Adapters

 But most importantly...

+One of the very few Ethernet switch chips still available in this blasted semiconductor shortage apocalypse we find ourselves in.
 My initial instincts said that using only three ports on a five port switch was a waste, but it almost certainly would drive up the price to roll custom silicon and stock parts for the exact number of ports you need.
 A more cost effective solution would be to use the same lithography mask and some rubylith tape to disable blocks of logic, or just use a smaller package and not wire bond other ports to external pins.
+Makes a lot more sense to make a chip with the number of ports most commonly used, and people can ignore the pins they don't want.

 It's an unusual decision: I'm not sure why the same couldn't be accomplished by using the built-in USB cable, and a two port stand-alone Ethernet switch is only useful for boosting cable length.
+Actually, now that I think about it, I wonder if this is a power fail-over connection, because - again - that would be right on brand.

+Think about it: you have a couple devices talking over this thing, and you want them to keep talking to each other even when the computer is off.
+So they put this in, and when the computer turns off and the USB bus power is switched off, the power adapter attached here keeps it powered on.
 Note that this is completely conjecture on my part - I haven't actually probed the power bus on the board, or tested it, but I can't think of any other reason why a company would spend money on connectors and board space for this.
 It's a neat gadget, but at thirty bucks you can also buy a stand-alone Ethernet switch, and those come with their own power adapters and probably more ports.

 Like I said: unusual!